 Box braids are a fantastic option for a protective hairstyle.
-Essentially, box braids are individual plaits that have been divided into small boxes, leading to an always trendy and versatile style that can be put up in a ponytail or left alone as-is.
+Long box braids have been around since 3500 BC, yet this braided hairstyle is still trendy today.
+The curls take many hours to put together, so they were associated with wealth and prestige.
+In modern days, it is a stylish way to do your hair.
+Essentially, box braids are individual plaits that have been divided into small boxes, leading to an always trendy and versatile style that can an updo like a high ponytail or left alone as-is in a long braid.

 If you want to get box braids but are wondering, “how long do box braids last?” we’ve got you covered.
 As we like to think, box braids reveal the goddess in us all.
 So it’s important to keep your braids healthy and know what to expect before you sit down for your day at the salon.
 If you’re searching for a braider in your area, book hair appointments online with StyleSeat.